Causal Inference Under Approximate Neighborhood Interference: Approximate Neighborhood Interference

 \subsection{Large-Sample Theory}

-Having established that the data $\{Z_i\}_{i=1}^n$ is $\psi$-weakly dependent, we can apply the large-sample theory developed in \cite{kojevnikov2019limit} to show that $\hat\tau(t,t')$ is consistent and asymptotically normal.
-Their results require $\theta_{n,s}$ to decay to zero fast enough.
-How fast depends on the network topology, in particular the growth rate of $s$-neighborhood sizes.
-Intuitively, ANI says that $Z_i$ depends primarily on the observations associated with other units in $\mathcal{N}_{\bm{A}}(i,s)$.
-Hence, if the size of this neighborhood grows rapidly with $s$, then for weak dependence, this needs to be counterbalanced by having the covariances (controlled by $\theta_{n,s}$) decay to zero faster with $s$.
+In what follows, define $\tilde\theta_{n,s}$ as in \autoref{anipsi}.
+Having established that $\{Z_i\}_{i=1}^n$ is $\psi$-dependent, we can apply results due to \cite{kojevnikov2021limit} to show that $\hat\tau(t,t')$ is consistent and asymptotically normal.
+Their results require $\tilde\theta_{n,s}$ to decay to zero fast enough, and the speed of decay depends on the network topology, in particular the growth rate of $s$-neighborhood sizes.
+Intuitively, ANI says that $Z_i$ depends primarily on units in $\mathcal{N}_{\bm{A}}(i,s)$.
+Hence, if the typical size of these neighborhoods grows rapidly with $s$, then weak dependence requires that this be counterbalanced by having the covariances ($\tilde\theta_{n,s}$) decay to zero faster with $s$.